-Award Force supports five distinct judging modes, any of which may be configured to be used by a select, invited set of users, or all users with a given role.
+Award Force supports five distinct judging modes, each of which can be configured for a select group of invited users or for all users with a given role.

 Qualifying